-Who are the al-Jazeera journalists on trial in Egypt?
+Who are the al-Jazeera journalists tried in Egypt?

-Mr Mohamed received an additional three-year prison sentence on a separate charge involving possession of weapons.
+Mr Mohamed had received an additional three-year prison sentence on a separate charge involving possession of weapons.

-The defendants denied the charges and dismissed the trial as a sham.Peter Greste
+The defendants deny the charges, describing their trial as a sham.Peter Greste

 Australian journalist Peter Greste, 48, worked for a number of news organisations including Reuters and the BBC before joining al-Jazeera's English news channel.